iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

      style="margin-left: 0em;"
    />
    <figcaption>
-     Figure 15: Example of a repetitive impact fault.
-This one is easily detected above the noise in the frequency domain as the energy from multiple impacts concentrates around the repetition frequency.
+     Figure 17: STFT data is stacked into a third dimension, then split into training, validation, and test sets.
+Each set is further divided into mini-batches to train the autoencoder model.
+When an unseen vibration pattern occurs, the latent space fails to represent it accurately, leading to a loss value (i.e. anomaly) proportional to the deviation from the machine's normal operating point.
    </figcaption>

    By using the STFT as a fixed preprocessing step, we effectively offload this